just-the-docs/just-the-docs/docs/pay_tuition.md

  ![caution](https://github.com/Kid-W/Will-Test-Docs/blob/gh-pages/docs/images/caution.png?raw=true)
  {: style="float: left" }
  <br>
- **NOTE**: As the PAYEE to be receiving tuition costs, it is VERY important to state “BCIT- Tuition Payments” to pay for the course or program or the payment process may not go through.
+ **CAUTION**: As the PAYEE to be receiving tuition costs, it is VERY important to state “BCIT- Tuition Payments” to pay for the course or program or the payment process may not go through.

 <br>